 When evaluating MidFielders, this is how I break things down:

 Power: Above all: Core Power.
 Torso Power is important, but Core Power, from the Knees to the Ribs, is absolutely crucial.
 All the upper body Strength in the world will still fail if you simply can't dig in your Heels.
 But Core Power enables an Offensive Lineman to project Power in the Running Game and to reject Power in the Passing Game.

 Agility: Launch Velocity, Acceleration, and above all: Fluidity or Core Agility.
 Core Agility is even more essential to sustained good Health ~ and to sustained good FootBall ~ than Core Power.
 The ability to react with Serpentine smoothness is a tremendous Asset in all Aspects of the Game, and certainly in the Hand to Hand Combat that characterizes Trench Warfare.
 All the Power in the World goes only so far if you're lurching around like FrankenStein.

 Frame: Vertical Leverage, Hands, Arm Length, and WingSpan.

 Combat Skills: Horizontal Leverage, Paw Positioning, Paw Persistence, and FootWork.
 Above all: Pass Rush Repertoire.

 Processing Speed: How quickly and effectively one Reads & Reacts to the Rapidly Roiling Tactical LandScape!!

-Motor: Endurance and Drive: How much Work has been put into Conditioning, and how it manifests itself.
+Motor: Intensity and Stamina: How much Work has been put into Conditioning, and how it manifests itself.

 Run Defense: All the Above, applied.